 Operational risk is the risk of direct or indirect loss arising from a variety of causes associated with the processes, technology and infrastructure supporting the Company's activities either internally or externally at the Company's service provider and from external factors other than credit, liquidity, currency and market risks such as those arising from the legal and regulatory requirements.

-Operational risk is a distinct risk category which the Company manages within acceptable levels through sound operational risk management practices that are part of the day-to-day responsibilities of management at all levels.
-The objective in managing operational risk is to ensure control of the Company's resources by protecting its assets and minimising the potential for financial loss.
+The Company manages within acceptable levels through sound operational risk management practices that are part of the day-to-day responsibilities of management at all levels.